Zarak-K/Blood-Transfusion-in-Major-Haemorrhage/README.md

 | 2022     | 8.3                   | 84.0                      |
 | 2023     | 16.7                  | 69.2                      |

+From this table it can be seen that transfusion ratios improve significantly from 2019 onwards.
+This was to be expected following an update to the transfusion protocol in 2019 which aimed specifically to improve the ratio.
+Overall, the ratio disparity has decreased by 23.6% from 2017.

+##Objective 4
-Given that there is substantial evidence to support the use of a 1:1:1 ratio, the research hypothesis is that increased disparity between administered and optimal ratios will be negatively correlated with 30 day survival rates.
-The percentage disparity from optimal ratio was calculated for each year and linear regression analysis was performed.
+Given that there is substantial clinical evidence to support the use of a 1:1:1 transfusion ratio, the research hypothesis is that increased disparity between administered and optimal ratios will be negatively correlated with 30 day survival rates.
+To assess this, linear regression analysis was performed

 ```python
 import pandas as pd